ryanridnn/liverisk-addin/README.md

-# How to get live risk add-in development running
+# How to get live risk add-in development running :grinning:

-Follow this few steps to get the development running
+Hello, there!
+Please, follow this few steps to get the development running :ok_hand:

 ## 1. Clone this repo